mrlegowatch/GrokkingAlgorithmsInSwift/README.md

 The original sample code in Python, which the book's examples are based on, are linked from the publisher's page.

+This code has been developed as part of a **Book Club** I am running with members of my team.

 Each chapter has its own Playground page for specific examples and exercises.

+## Chapters
- - Chapter 1: Binary Search
+ - Binary Search
- - Chapter 2: Selection Sort
+ - Selection Sort
- - Chapter 3: Recursion
+ - Recursion
- - Chapter 4: Quicksort
+ - Quicksort
- - Chapter 5: Hash tables
+ - Hash tables
- - Chapter 6: Breadth-first search
+ - Breadth-first search
- - Chapter 7: Dijkstra's algorithm
+ - Dijkstra's algorithm
- - Chapter 8: Greedy algorithms
+ - Greedy algorithms
- - Chapter 9: Dynamic programming
+ - Dynamic programming